skiselev/easy_z80/README.md

 ### Changes
 * Version 1.1
-  * Add pull-up resistors on data bus (RN4 - 4.7k) to support interrupt mode 0
+  * Add pull-up resistors on the data bus (RN4 - 4.7k) to support Z80 interrupt mode 0
   * Use 74HC series instead of 74HCT
   * Remove C15
+  * Use RN reference for resistor arrays instead of RR
-  * Fix silkscreen:
+  * Update silkscreen:
     * Make RN1 reference and value visible
     * Update silkscreen of headers footprints, so that JP1 and JP2 don't cover the traces
     * Add project URL to the bottom silkscreen